-Witnesses say ‘it was like a hell’ inside South Korean crush
+Witnesses describe ‘a hell’ inside South Korean crowd surge

 “I thought I was dying,” one woman said in posts on Twitter.
 “My entire body was stuck among everyone else, while people laughed from a terrace and videotaped us.
 I thought I would really die if I cried out.
 I stretched my hands out to (others) who were above me and I managed to get out.”

-An unidentified female witness in her 20s wept as she described the scene to the Yonhap news agency: “It looked like the graves of people piled upon one another.
+An unidentified woman in her 20s wept as she described the scene to the Yonhap news agency: “It looked like the graves of people piled upon one another.
 Some of them were slowly losing consciousness and others seemed to have already died.”

-A male witness, surnamed Kong, said he managed to escape to a nearby bar with his friends after the crush happened.
+A man, surnamed Kong, said he managed to escape to a nearby bar with his friends after the crush happened.
 He saw through the bar windows that people were falling on top of each other “like dominoes,” Yonhap reported.

+When a 27-year-old office worker who gave only his surname, Choi, left the bar he’d been in during the crush, he saw dozens of police and paramedics.
+“It kind of looked like a war zone,” he said.

+The bodies of 10 to 15 people were lined up in front of the King Kebab restaurant on the asphalt and were being covered up with blue tarps as he walked by.

 Friends and family members gathered at a local government office to try to find news about the missing.